 If you examine further, you notice that not only the narcissistic parent was initially disrespecting the adult-child’s boundaries, but is also retaliating further now by manipulating others into siding with them.

 The same is the case in professional environments or personal relationships.
 The narcissistic party does something toxic, the aggrieved party reacts and stops the perpetrator or distances from them, and then the narcissist retaliates by trying to shape the social opinion into a narrative where they are the good, righteous party.
-Sometimes they even convince others to bully and intimidate the victim further.
+Sometimes they even convince others to bully and intimidate the target further.

 Summary and closing words